Simon Grand: Chester

 In July 2018, 34-year-old Grand signed for Chester linking up with his former joint managers at Salford City Anthony Johnson and Bernard Morley and extended his contract for further year in May 2019.
 He restored strong partnership with experienced centre back Danny Livesey, formed earlier at Carlisle United in 2004–06, and rebuilt at Barrow in 2014–16.

 Grand played every minute of every regular season game in his second year at Chester but not ruled out his retirement as the season was cut short due to pandemic and future was uncertain.
 After Chester lost his playoff game he agreed new contract ahead of the season 2020–21 season.

 Grand made a 100th appearance for Chester on 2 January 2021 and agreed terms to remain for the 2021/22 campaign.
 He was released at the end of the 2021–22 season.

 Further career

 In July 2022, Grand signed on for North West Counties Premier Division side Charnock Richard, and scored an equaliser against Padiham on his debut.

-In January 2024, Grand joined Bamber Bridge.
+Grand joined Lancaster City in the summer of 2023.
+During his first spell at the club, he made 24 league appearances and scored three league goals, while recording six goals in all competitions.
+Three of his goals came in an FA Cup qualifying victory over Marske United.
+He also briefly formed part of Lancaster's caretaker management team before leaving the club.

+On 26 January 2024, Grand signed for fellow Northern Premier League Premier Division club Bamber Bridge.
+He reached 750 competitive career appearances while playing for Bamber Bridge in November 2024.

+Grand returned to Lancaster City for a second spell on 25 November 2025 after leaving Bamber Bridge.
+He made 22 appearances during the remainder of the 2025–26 season, beginning with Lancaster's victory over Padiham in the Lancashire FA Challenge Trophy, and made a further three appearances at the beginning of 2026–27.
+His final appearance was as a substitute in a 1–0 league victory over Bury before his departure was announced in September 2026.

+On 7 September 2026, Grand returned to Charnock Richard for a second spell.